abhi195/algorithm-patterns-primer/src/docs/randomize-algorithms/random-picks-init.md

 ## 3. Random pick with weights in 2D :

-**Problem Statement** : Given a list of non-overlapping `rectangles` which are aligned to axis of the cartesian plane, randomly and uniformily pick an integer point in the space covered by these rectangles.
+**Problem Statement** : Given a list of non-overlapping `rectangles` which are aligned to axis of the cartesian plane, randomly and uniformly pick an integer point in the space covered by these rectangles.
 Here `rectangles` is list of `(x1, y1, x2, y2)` tuples such that `(x1, y1)` is the integer coordinate of the bottom-left corner and `(x2, y2)` is the integer coordinate of the top-right corner.

 To solve this problem we should be asking below questions :
 - _How do we pick a rectangle?_
     -  Out of given `n` rectangles, we cannot pick a rectangle uniformly randomly, because larger the rectangle, higher is the probability of picking an random integer point which is lying inside this rectangle.
     - So how do we quantify this largeness of a rectangle ?
 Area ?
 Yes, you are close !
     - More formally, we can quantify this largeness of rectangle by number of points lying inside this rectangle, including boundaries.
 So for a rectangle `(x1, y1, x2, y2)`, number of integer points `np = (x2-x1+1)*(y2-y1+1)`
-    - Now probability of picking a rectangle `i` is propotional to the number of points `np` lying inside this rectangle (including boundaries).
+    - Now probability of picking a rectangle `i` is proportional to the number of points `np` lying inside this rectangle (including boundaries).
     - This problem is now reduced to what we solved in above example with random element being a random rectangle and weight being the number of points `np` of that rectangle !
 - _How do we pick an uniformly random integer point inside a rectangle?_
     - This is just randomly and uniformly choosing `x` & `y` coordinate from given rectangle points.